 I’ve probably visited virtually every veterinary hospital in Southern California to try and spread the word about Aquamation, as well as how we pet owners want our pets treated in their aftercare.
 As with any other business, not all hospitals are created equal!
 So, while I traverse the state, I do a lot of thinking about how the normal pet owner should evaluate a potential hospital.
 The first line of attack is, of course, references from friends.
 The second line is really research.
-How long has the vet been practicing, what’s their specialty, are they board certified etc. But, there’s also a simple way to eliminate contenders – use your own five senses!
+How long has the vet been practicing, what’s their specialty, are they board certified etc. But, there’s also a simple way to find a vet and it requires-your five senses!

 That’s right.
 Smell.
 I’ve been in hospitals that would literally make your eyes water.
 The first thing that enters my head is that the place is dirty and/or they don’t care how it smells.
 Neither option is endearing.
 It’s a big turn-off if I have to breathe through my mouth!
 On the other side of the odor spectrum are hospitals like Malibu Coast Animal Hospital, which actually has a pleasant smell.
 I looked around and spotted a scent vaporizer discreetly placed on the counter.
 That’s smart.
 We know dogs will be dogs and they’re nervous already, so accidents do happen.
 How the hospital manages it tells you something.